Donate to help Syria: a decade of crisis

 Syria appeal: key facts

-- Over 11 million people rely on humanitarian support to survive
+- 15.3 million people rely on humanitarian support to survive

-- 12 million people have been displaced due to conflict
+- Over 13 million people have been displaced due to conflict

 - Over 500,000 people have been killed

-- More than eight out of ten people (83%) live below the poverty line
+- 90% of people live below the poverty line

 Our Red Cross volunteers are delivering food, medicine and other essential items to people in desperate need across the country.